 Welcome to the Harrogate and District NHS Foundation Trust Maternity Unit web pages.

 The unit comprises of an antenatal clinic, antenatal day assessment unit, delivery suite and postnatal/antenatal ward (Pannal Ward).
-We also provide antenatal and post natal care, in the community; in GP’s surgeries, at home and in children’s centres that are situated within the Harrogate, Knaresborough and Ripon area as well as a satellite antenatal clinic at Ripon Hospital every Tuesday.
-A home birth service is available for those women who are suitable.
+We also provide antenatal and post natal care, in the community; in GP’s surgeries, at home and in children’s centres that are situated within the Harrogate, Knaresborough, Ripon and Yeadon/Otley areas as well as a Consultant satellite antenatal clinic at Ripon Hospital on alternate Tuesdays.
+A home birth service is available for low risk women who are suitable.

-The unit currently has approximately 2,000 deliveries annually and we welcome women from Harrogate, Knaresborough and Ripon as well as the surrounding area.
+The unit currently has approximately 2,000 deliveries annually and we welcome women from Harrogate, Knaresborough, Ripon and Yeadon/Otley as well as the surrounding area.
 Our philosophy of care is to work in partnership with you to provide you and your family with a safe, friendly and effective service, aiming to provide the highest standard of care throughout your pregnancy, birth and during the first few weeks following your baby’s birth.

 How to contact us